 Albany Assets Ltd &

 The complete conversion and extension of a Grade 2* listed former office warehouse building to create 116 contemporary apartments.

-A scheme to convert the building into residential use had been started by a previous owner but had been aborted.
-Part of the difficulty was that the original proposal was not financially viable.
-The building was acquired by a new owner and we devised a scheme that reconciled the viability problem with the Listed building constraints.
+We devised a scheme that reconciled the viability problem with the Listed building constraints.
 This was done through enlarging the building, which originally comprised a basement and three upper floors, by developing a further floor of accommodation at roof level to create light and airy duplex apartments set back behind the original facades.
 These benefit from full height sliding doors which lead to a decked seating terrace.
 This solution enabled the creation of 116 contemporary apartments with mixed use to the ground and basement levels, giving a new life to the wide corridors, spacious staircases, imposing entrance archway and unique private courtyard.

 The basement levels provide active an frontage to Old Hall Street with a number of commercial units .
 A horizontal extension behind an existing facade houses an innovative German multi-storey robotic stacker parking system, This provides 84 secure and controlled parking spaces.